 2) Some of the advice is dated, think pre-internet.
 So advice that might include ringing around garages for the best priced car is out of date.

 But the principles still hold true.
 The principles of getting the best price and value for your money.

 And Amy did exactly what she set out to do.
-Have a large family and a rural pre-1900 New England farmhouse (with attached barn) and not be a 2 income family.
+Have a large family and a rural pre-1900 New England farmhouse (with attached barn) and successfully live on one income.

 She hasn’t written any more books or newsletters since she retired after this book came out.
 She doesn’t do publicity interviews, she is fulfilling her dream of living a fabulously frugal life.